 - Government regulations

 A manual billing process can hinder productivity and lead to costly mistakes such as underbilling.
 Using software can help in streamlining the 3PL billing process by automatically tracking their consumption.
-It automatically generates invoices for each customer based on some variables such as:
+It automatically generates invoices for each customer based on the following variables:

 Using a 3PL WMS also helps to save time in sending invoices to customers by minimizing errors when sent manually.